Avoiding biases when estimating effects of COVID-19 vaccination during immune checkpoint inhibitor therapy

 Abstract

 SARS-CoV-2 mRNA vaccination (COVID-19 vaccination) within 100 days of immune checkpoint inhibitor (ICI) treatment was reported to improve survival and prevent disease progression in patients with non-small cell lung cancer (NSCLC) and metastatic melanoma (Grippin et al., Nature, 2025).
-However, the clinical evidence, derived from real-world observational data, might suffer from methodological limitations, including immortal-time bias.
-These key limitations can be overcome by carefully designing a target trial emulation analysis.
-Using the data made publicly available by the authors, we emulated a target trial that would identify the causal effect of COVID-19 vaccination within 100 days of first ICI on overall survival and progression-free survival in patients with NSCLC and metastatic melanoma.
+However, the clinical evidence, derived from real-world observational data, suffers from methodological limitations.
+Specifically, the vaccinated and unvaccinated groups differed in subtle ways due to the timing of vaccination, the beginning of follow-up, and the definition of eligibility.
+These key limitations can be overcome by carefully conducting a target trial emulation analysis.
+Using the original data from Grippin et al., we emulated a target trial to estimate the causal effect of COVID-19 vaccination within 100 days of ICI initiation on overall survival and progression-free survival in patients with NSCLC and metastatic melanoma.
 In contrast to the original analysis, we found no evidence that COVID-19 vaccination improves survival outcomes in these populations.
-The original results likely reflect biases inherent to non-causal observational analyses.
-To clarify the true effect of COVID-19 vaccination in this setting, larger and suitably designed studies are needed.

 Article activity feed